County Clare Ireland · Co. Clare · Cree Save · Share

 The reason to come back.
 The things every local will eventually tell you about, usually after the second pint.

-Cree sits on the R483 with Cooraclare to the north-east and Doonbeg to the west.
-This is the slice of west Clare that the coast roads skip — dairy farms, GAA pitches, small parishes with long memories.
-The land here was hit hard by the Famine and again by emigration in the twentieth century; the population is a fraction of what it was in the 1840s.
-The fields are bigger than they used to be.
-The houses are fewer.
+St Mary's Church at Cree was built in 1828, part of the Catholic parish of Kilmacduane that takes in Cree and Cooraclare (the parish church, St Senan's, is in Cooraclare, finished 1836).
+This is the slice of west Clare the coast roads skip - small parishes with long memories.
+The land here was hit hard by the Famine and again by emigration through the twentieth century; the parish that held thousands in the 1830s holds a fraction of that now.
+The fields are bigger than they used to be, the houses fewer, and one of the two schools shut in 2023.
 The pub is still the pub.

 03 / 05